 So, single and at an “advanced maternal age”, I started researching my options and began my quest to get the babies that were meant to be mine.
-Navigating for nearly two years through the world of Artificial Reproductive Technology, I ultimately ended up choosing donors and carrying babies that do not share my DNA, but are certainly no less mine than if they did.
+Navigating for nearly two years through the world of Artificial Reproductive Technology, I ultimately ended up choosing anonymous sperm and egg donors.
+I grew my babies in my belly, and although they do not share my DNA, they are certainly no less mine than if they did.
 More on all that to come. 🙂

 When my twin boys were three, my company experienced a reorganization that drastically changed my life.
 I was a lifer for this corporation.
 I had been there for over 18 years, loved the majority of my job and felt like I made a difference.
 There had been several reorganizations before, but this one was terrible with a capital T!
 I was averaging between 70-80 hours per week, some weeks even more, in an increasingly hostile environment.
 It took about a year, but I finally had enough and quit.
-No job.
-No prospects.
-No plan.
-I. Was.
-Done.
+No job – No prospects – No plan.

 Being a mother is hard no matter the circumstance.
-Being a “Single Mother By Choice” (I probably prefer “Single Mother By Necessity”) is a path not many walk.
-And being an over-forty working single mother by “choice” of multiples can be downright brutal!
+Being a “Single Mother By Choice” (I probably prefer “Single Mother By Necessity” or “Solo Mom”) is a path not many walk.
+And being an over-forty working solo mom of multiples can be downright brutal!

 What will you find here?

 There is a place on this blog all about raising my kind, smart boys, what I’ve done well, the tools I’ve found, the gear – oh the gear, and also the massive failures and mistakes I’ve made!
 I mean – why not you benefit from my mistakes!?

 - Went through the process of In Vitro Fertilization (IVF),